Golden Knights rally for 5-3 playoff win over Stars

 The Stars rallied in the second period, scoring a pair of goals within 42 seconds.
 First, a Pavelski shot scooted under Lehner’s blocker off the skate of the Knights’ defenseman Alec Martinez at 7:50.
 Then Oleksiak rifled a shot past the goalie’s glove to give the Stars a 2-1 lead.

-Dallas grabbed the 3-1 advantage when Perry’s wrist shot from the left point found the back of the net 12:42 into the second.
+Dallas grabbed the 3-1 advantage when Perry scored 12:42 into the second.

 Momentum shifted back to Vegas in the third, with the Knights scoring twice in 1:29 to tie the game, thanks to Stone and Schmidt, setting up Carrier’s game-winner.
+That came after Vegas coach Pete DeBoer switched up his lines.

+“We really didn’t have anybody who was very good in the first 40 minutes,” said DeBoer, who was hired to replace the fired Gerard Gallant in January.

+“I think we just let them come at us,” Dickinson said.
+“We didn’t take ownership of the game, and it was obviously an embarrassing third period that we don’t want to repeat.
+But it’s something we can learn from.”

-NOTES: Vegas was without leading scorer Max Pacioretty, who stayed behind to nurse a minor injury suffered in training camp.
-Chandler Stephenson skated in his place. … Vegas is the fourth team in NHL history to make the playoffs in each of its first three seasons. … This marks Dallas’ second consecutive trip to the postseason and the fourth over the past seven seasons. … Stars coach Rick Bowness is the third bench boss in NHL history to hold a head coaching position in five different decades. … Over the past two seasons, Stars’ goaltenders have posted a league-leading 2.48 goals against average, allowing just 374 goals in 151 games in that span.
+NOTES: Vegas is the fourth team in NHL history to make the playoffs in each of its first three seasons. … This marks Dallas’ second consecutive trip to the postseason and the fourth over the past seven seasons. … Stars coach Rick Bowness is the third bench boss in NHL history to hold a head coaching position in five different decades. … Over the past two seasons, Stars’ goaltenders have posted a league-leading 2.48 goals against average, allowing just 374 goals in 151 games in that span.

 UP NEXT: